-For most, Thanksgiving dinner is something we look forward to.
-Between the copious amounts of food, reunions with friends and family and the slight feeling of Tryptophan-induced euphoria we get post-meal, what’s there not to love?
-That is, unless you happen to be hosting, in which case no amount of turkey ingestion will overpower the stress and chaos that simply comes hand in hand with the responsibility of hosting.
+Thanksgiving dinner is typically something to look forward to.
+(I mean, what’s there not to love about copious amounts of food, reunions with friends and family, and that post-meal, Tryptophan-induced euphoria?)
+That is, unless you happen to be hosting, in which case no amount of turkey ingestion will overpower the stress and chaos that simply comes hand-in-hand with the responsibility of hosting.
 If the latter happens to be you, try some of these hosting hacks for making this sometimes stressful day a little smoother.

 Microwave potatoes instead of boiling them